-The parent Gridded Component is responsible for creating the child Gridded Components that are exchanging data, for creating the Coupler, for creating the necessary Import and Export States, and for setting up the desired sequencing.
-The AppDriver "main" routine calls the parent Gridded Component's initialize, run, and finalize methods in order to execute the application.
+The application's "main" routine calls the parent Gridded Component's initialize, run, and finalize methods in order to execute the application.
 For each of these standard methods, the parent Gridded Component in turn calls the corresponding methods in the child Gridded Components and the Coupler Component.
 For example, consider a simple coupled ocean/atmosphere simulation.
-When the initialize method of the parent Gridded Component is called by the AppDriver, it in turn calls the initialize methods of its child atmosphere and ocean Gridded Components, and the initialize method of an ocean-to-atmosphere Coupler Component.
+When the initialize method of the parent Gridded Component is called by the application, it in turn calls the initialize methods of its child atmosphere and ocean Gridded Components, and the initialize method of an ocean-to-atmosphere Coupler Component.
 Figure 3 shows this schematically.